 - Assume cyclic fatigue: repeated micro-movement loosens fasteners—choose designs that resist racking.

-- Choose surfaces for usage: scratch resistance, heat tolerance, and refinishability must fit your home’s load profile.
+- Choose surfaces for usage: scratch resistance, heat tolerance, and refinishability must match your home.
+See which dining table surfaces perform best in real homes .

 - Protect floors with physics: control PSI and shear with the right glides (and reduce grit-loading).